top of page

 What Game Theory Reveals About Life, The Universe, and Everything

-Ernest Thiessen at Cornell University went further than Nash, proposing Maximize the Minimum Gain (MMG) as a more accessible and effective strategy, a view supported (1) by Harvard Professor Emeritus Howard Raiffa for its simplicity and superior outcomes.
+Building on Nash’s insight, further work proposed a different strategy — Maximize the Minimum Gain (MMG) — aimed at helping parties move together toward outcomes where even the worst-off participant benefits.
+Harvard Professor Emeritus Howard Raiffa supported this view for its simplicity and superior outcomes (1).
 However, subsequent research (2) as well as attempts at practical implementation of this theory still highlighted a crucial gap—the need for a mechanism to enable collaboration.

 ====================